Wallyford railway station

-Wallyford railway station is a railway station serving the town of Wallyford, East Lothian near Musselburgh in Scotland.
+Wallyford railway station is a railway station serving the village of Wallyford, East Lothian near Musselburgh in Scotland.
 It is located on the East Coast Main Line, 7+1/2 mi east of Edinburgh Waverley.
 It was opened by Railtrack in 1994 and is served by trains on the North Berwick Line.

 Early history

 There was a short lived station on the site which was opened by the North British Railway in June 1866 and closed in October 1867.

 Facilities

 The station is unstaffed, but a ticket machine is provided in the waiting shelter on platform 2 to allow intending passengers to buy before boarding or for collecting pre-paid tickets.
 A shelter is also provided on platform 1.
 Train running information is offered via CIS screens, customer help points, automated announcements and timetable poster boards.
 Step-free access to each platform is available via ramps from the nearby road and car park.